kreativekorp/rainbowdash/trunk/ReadMe.txt

   52 03 0r gb 00 - SHOW_COLOR: Displays a solid color.
   52 04 sr gb ii - SHOW_PIXEL: Sets an individual pixel on the display.

-CommandMode has all the same restrictions as the standard firmware: only five built-in images, only letters and digits, and only the commands listed above.
+CommandMode and CommandMode3 have all the same restrictions the standard firmware provided for Rainbowduino 2.0 had: only five built-in images, only letters and digits, and only the commands listed above.
 The only extra is the SHOW_PIXEL command, as it is a common modification, and the Rainbowduino is close to useless without it.